Simele massacre: Beginning of the massacres

-Bakr Sidqi led the Iraqi Army during the Massacre of Simele.
+Bakr Sidqi, who led the Iraqi Army during the massacre.

-Even though all military activities ceased by 6 August 1933, exaggerated stories of atrocities committed by the Assyrians at Dirabun and anti-Christian propaganda gained currency while rumors circulated that the Christians were planning to blow up bridges up and poison drinking water in major Iraqi cities.
+Even though all military activities ceased by 6 August 1933, exaggerated stories of atrocities committed by the Assyrians at Dirabun and anti-Christian propaganda gained currency while rumors circulated that the Christians were planning to blow up bridges and poison drinking water in major Iraqi cities.
 The Iraqi Army, led by Bakr Sidqi, an experienced brigadier general and Iraqi nationalist, moved north in order to crush the Assyrian revolt.
-The Iraqi forces started executing every Assyrian male found in the mountainous Bekher region between Zakho and Duhok starting from 8 August 1933.
+Iraqi troops started executing every Assyrian male found in the mountainous Bekher region between Zakho and Duhok starting from 8 August 1933.
 Assyrian civilians were transported in military trucks from Zakho and Dohuk to uninhabited places, in batches of eight or ten, where they were shot with machine guns and run over by heavy armoured cars to make sure no one survived.

 Looting of villages

 While these killings were taking place, nearby Kurdish, Arab and Yazidi tribes were encouraged to loot Assyrian villages.
-Kurdish tribes of Gulli, Sindi and Selivani were encouraged by the mayor of Zakho to loot villages to the northeast of Simele, while Yazidis and Kurds also raided Assyrian villages in Shekhan and Amadiya.
+Kurdish tribes of Gulli, Sindi and Selivani were encouraged by the mayor of Zakho to loot villages to the northeast of Simele.
 Most women and children from those villages took refuge in Simele and Dohuk.

 On 9 August, the Arab tribes of Shammar and Jubur started crossing to the east bank of the Tigris and raiding Assyrian villages on the plains to the south of Dohuk.
 They were mostly driven by the loss of a large part of their own livestock to drought in the previous years.
 More than 60 Assyrian villages were looted.
 While women and children were mostly allowed to take refuge in neighboring villages, men were sometimes rounded up and handed over to the army, by whom they were shot.
 Some villages were completely burned down and most of them were later inhabited by Kurds.